 Ed held executive management positions at several New England community banks.
 After serving as the President & CEO of the Shirley Co-operative Bank for seven years, he became President & CEO of Fidelity Bank in July of 1997.
 Under his leadership the bank has expanded significantly throughout Central Massachusetts, developed the exclusive LifeDesign approach to banking, and significantly broadened the banking business model to include strong and growing Commercial Banking, Mortgage Banking, and Investment & Insurance divisions.
 In August 2010, Manzi was appointed Chairman of Fidelity Bank.

 Ed has received awards from the Nashua Valley Council of Boy Scouts in recognition of his distinguished citizenship, Northern Worcester County Association of Realtors, Mount Wachusett Community College, and the Nashoba Valley Chamber of Commerce for his support of the Central Massachusetts community.
-In addition, under his leadership, Fidelity Bank has been recognized by The Boston Globe as one of The 100 Best Places to Work in Massachusetts four years in a row and by North American Energy Efficiency Partnership and the Worcester Business Journal for their “green” building initiatives as well as recognition from American Banker magazine for innovation in Banking.
+In addition, under his leadership, Fidelity Bank has been recognized by The Boston Globe as one of The Top Places to Work in Massachusetts six times and by North American Energy Efficiency Partnership and the Worcester Business Journal for their “green” building initiatives as well as recognition from American Banker magazine for innovation in Banking.